THE FEATHER ONLINE JOURNALISM AWARDS

 National Scholastic Press Association (NSPA)

 The Feather Online is a member of the National Scholastic Press Association (NSPA) and submits its online newspaper for a critique each year to be judged in a digital newspaper category.
 Members of the staff and adviser Greg Stobbe often attend the NSPA national conventions on the west coast each spring, presenting and attending sessions and workshops.
-The following is a listing of past online national awards since the first submission in 2005.
+The following is a listing of Feather achievement in national online awards since the first submission in 2005.

-While The Feather did not earn a Pacemaker nomination in 2017, the online paper earned a NSPA First Class with Three Marks of Distinction during the annual critique in December 2016.
+While The Feather did not earn a Pacemaker nomination in 2017, the online paper earned a NSPA First Class with Three Marks of Distinction during the annual critique.

 For the first time in school history, The Feather Online won an online Best of Show in a national competition.
 The Feather won NSPA’s Pacemaker and Best of Show in San Francisco in April 2013.
-This was the fifth Pacemaker for the small school publication.
+This was the fifth Pacemaker for the small school publication and first online Best of Show .
 Check out the article, slideshow and video of the event.